dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-blank-and-whitespace-values.md

 The blank percent measurement checks are advanced checks, not always visible in the user interface.

 ### Configure checks in UI
 Turn on the "Advanced checks" checkbox.
-DQOps will also show non-standard checks, revealing the percentage of blanks checks.
+DQOps will also show non-standard checks, revealing the percentage of whitespace checks.

 ![Measure percentage of empty values, whitespace only values and null placeholders using data quality checks](https://dqops.com/docs/images/concepts/categories-of-data-quality-checks/measure-whitespace-and-null-placeholder-percent-data-quality-checks-min.png){ loading=lazy }